Checking your total T3 and free T3 may be the most important thyroid tests you can look at.

 SHBG helps give you an idea of the tissue levels of thyroid hormone in your liver.

 As an aside, you can think of TSH as a marker of tissue levels of thyroid hormone in your pituitary.

 The liver is a better marker of other tissues in your body because it contains both deiodinases.

-The pituitary doesn't contain the deiodinase which turn T4 into reverse T3, which means that ALL thyroid hormone hitting the pituitary will be able to convert just fine.
+The pituitary doesn’t contain the deiodinase which transforms T4 into reverse T3, which means that all thyroid hormones hitting the pituitary will be able to convert just fine.

 But that same thing may not be true in other tissues, and that’s why SHBG is helpful.

 Low T3 Syndrome & Euthyroid Sick Syndrome

 Let’s say that you have your tests in front of you and you have determined that you do indeed have low T3.

 It turns out that there is actually a name for your condition:

 It’s known as low T3 syndrome and/or euthyroid sick syndrome.